markmanx/isoflow/README.md

 2. `npm run start`.

 ## Developer documentation
 For detailed API documentation, examples and more, see the online [developer documentation](https://v2.isoflow.io/docs).
-Or if you'd prefer to build and run the docs locally:
+You can also build and run the docs locally:

 - `npm run start:docs`

 ## CodeSandbox

-You can demo the latest version of Isoflow on [CodeSandbox](https://codesandbox.io/p/sandbox/github/markmanx/isoflow/tree).
-The sandbox is always synced with the Github repo.
+Demo the latest version of Isoflow on [CodeSandbox](https://codesandbox.io/p/sandbox/github/markmanx/isoflow/tree).
+The sandbox will always be synced with the `main` branch on the Github repo, and also includes the latest version of the developer documentation.

 ## Contributing
 - Isoflow is actively being worked on.
 Missing something or found a bug?
 Report it [here](https://github.com/markmanx/isoflow/issues) or join our [Discord server](https://discord.gg/QYPkvZth7D).